sebastian-meier/twitter-scraper/README.md

 The best way to deal with this, especially if you want to execute this script for a week or longer is setting up a cron-job.
 There are lots of documents on the web on how to setup a cron-job.
 Depending on your hosting service you might even have a frontend.
 This projects holds a folder named "cron" it contains two HTML documents.
+"cron_tweets.html" is gathering the actual tweets from the API and "cron_users.html" is looking up data on the users gathered through the tweet-data.
 You need to create a copy of both files for each request you have created.
-"cron_tweets.html" is gathering the actual tweets from the API and "cron_users.html" is looking up data on the users gathered through the tweet-data.
+Inside of the two files you need to add your URL and the REQUEST_KEY.
+Afterwards setup your cron job and point it to the two HTML Files.

+The idea is to tune the cron-jobs execution time to the amount of new tweets coming in for each specific request.

 ### Browserbased Execution

+If you just want to create a few tweets you can skip the cron job setup and just execute this from your browser:
+URL/browser/tweets.php?REQUEST_KEY
+URL/browser/users.php?REQUEST_KEY

 ### Maintenance